-EWB’s international program began in 2006 with the first overseas volunteer placement in Nepal.
-Since then, our community development approach has primarily been focused on skilled volunteer placements with overseas partner organisations (the “placement” approach), to strengthen the technical skills and capacity of the local technical staff and communities.
+EWB’s international program began in 2006 with our first overseas volunteer placement in Nepal.
+Since then, our community development approach has primarily been focused on skilled volunteer placements with overseas partner organisations (the “placement” approach) to strengthen the technical skills and capacity of local technical staff and communities.

 In 2014, EWB piloted a new “project” approach, where EWB leads the project, and facilitates a number of different partners to strengthen skills and knowledge across the sector.
 In addition, EWB has facilitated professional and design skills development initiatives to supplement technical skills development, through application of university and industry design challenges and internships.

 Underpinning both the “placement” and “project” approaches is working with partner organisations who in turn work directly with community.
 We call this approach the “3Ps” – People, Projects and Partnerships.

 EWB Australia’s model aims to support partners with established strong relationships with community, indirectly supporting community outcomes through supporting partner organisations’ capacity.